cabbagecabbagecabbage/CCC-2021/README.md

 ### J2 - Silent Auction

 Maintain 2 variables: the maximum bid so far, and the name of the person who put the bid.
 Update the variables if and only if the new bid is **strictly greater** than the current bid.
-This will take care of the condition that the if there is a tie, the person whose bid was placed first wins.
+This will take care of the condition that if there is a tie, the person whose bid was placed first wins.

 <hr>